johntrogan/defender-docs/defender-endpoint/mac-device-control-jamf.md

 ### Step 3: Update your Defender for Endpoint preferences Schema

-The [Defender for Endpoint preferences schema](https://github.com/microsoft/mdatp-xplat/blob/master/macos/schema/schema.json) is updated to include the new `deviceControl/policy` key.
-The existing MDE Preferences configuration profile should be updated to use the new schema file's content.
+The [Defender for Endpoint preferences schema](https://github.com/microsoft/mdatp-xplat/blob/master/macos/schema/schema.json) includes the new `deviceControl/policy` key.
+The existing Defender for Endpoint preferences configuration profile should be updated to use the new schema file's content.

 :::image type="content" source="media/macos-device-control-jamf-mde-preferences-schema.png" alt-text="Shows where to edit the Microsoft Defender for Endpoint Preferences Schema to update." lightbox="media/macos-device-control-jamf-mde-preferences-schema.png":::

-### Step 4: Add Device Control Policy to MDE Preferences
+### Step 4: Add the device control policy to Defender for Endpoint preferences

-A new 'Device Control' property is now available to add to the UX.
+A new device control property is now available to add to the user experience.

-1. Select the topmost **Add/Remove properties** button, then select **Device Control** and press **Apply**.
+1. In your Jamf console, select **Add/Remove properties**, select **Device Control**, and then select **Apply**.

 :::image type="content" source="media/macos-device-control-jamf-device-control-property.png" alt-text="Shows how to add Device Control in Microsoft Defender for Endpoint" lightbox="media/macos-device-control-jamf-device-control-property.png":::

-2. Next, scroll down until you see the **Device Control** property (it's the bottommost entry), and select **Add/Remove properties** directly underneath it.
+2. Scroll down until you see the **Device Control** property (it's at the bottom of the list), and then select **Add/Remove properties**.

 3. Select **Device Control Policy**, and then select **Apply**.

 :::image type="content" source="media/macos-device-control-jamf-device-control-add-remove-property.png" alt-text="Shows how to apply Device Control Policy in Microsoft Defender for Endpoint." lightbox="media/macos-device-control-jamf-device-control-add-remove-property.png":::

-4. To finish, copy and paste the Device Control policy JSON into the text box, and save your changes to the configuration profile.
+4. Copy and paste your device control policy JSON into the text box.

 :::image type="content" source="media/macos-device-control-jamf-device-control-policy-json.png" alt-text="Shows where to add the Device Control policy JSON in Microsoft Defender for Endpoint." lightbox="media/macos-device-control-jamf-device-control-policy-json.png":::

+5. Save your changes.

 ## See also